abilian/lewaf/README.md

 This compatibility means you can use community-maintained rule sets, share security policies across different WAF implementations, and leverage existing security team expertise.

+## Known Limitations

+### `drop` Action

+The `drop` action in ModSecurity forcefully terminates TCP connections.
+This requires low-level socket access that is **not available in Python WSGI/ASGI middleware**.
+In LeWAF, `drop` behaves identically to `deny` - it returns an error response but the TCP connection may remain open.

+**Workaround**: Use `deny` instead.
+For true connection dropping, deploy a native WAF (nginx ModSecurity module, Apache mod_security) in front of your Python application.

+### `exec` Action

+The `exec` action is **intentionally disabled** for security reasons.
+Executing arbitrary shell commands from WAF rules creates significant security risks including remote code execution and privilege escalation.

+**Workaround**: If you need external command execution, implement it through a secure hook mechanism outside the WAF rule engine with proper auditing and access controls.

 ## Contributing

 We welcome contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for: